niclim/TowerDefense/README.md

 Towers have a size of 2x2

 ### TODO
-* When changing tabs (in the browser), monsters jump (because of the dt used, time doesn't stop but execution stops)
+* When changing tabs (in the browser), monsters jump (because of the dt used, time doesn't stop but execution stops) - look into web workers or pausing the game when request animation - OR set a maximum dt....?
 * Complete upgrade lb
 * Complete unit test coverage
 * do some balancing (towers and levels are definitely not balanced lol.)